Financial Times Stock Exchange (FTSE) 100 Index

-As a result, the index shrunk into what is known as the bear market, as share values fall more than 20%.
+As a result, the index shrunk into what gets known as the bear market, as share values fall more than 20%.

-As the blue-chip index experience one of the most significant one-day drop in history in March 2020, all the constituent companies in FTSE 350 were already within the negative territory.
+The blue-chip index reflected one significant one-day drop in history in March 2020.
+All the constituent companies in FTSE 350 were already within the negative territory.

 Some of these companies having shares fall close to 50%.
 Retail businesses, travel, and oil sectors have suffered losses altogether.

-Although flights from the UK get not restricted from the US, fears raised by the pandemic have affected the travel sector severely.
+Even when flights from the UK get not restricted from the US.
+Fears raised by the pandemic affected the air-travel sector.
 And companies such as EasyJet and British Airways drop their shares to 7% to 9%.

-As the largest oil companies across the globe crashed over oil prices, companies such as Royal Dutch Shell had their shares slip between 4% and 5%.
+As the largest oil companies across the globe crashed over oil prices.
+Firms as Royal Dutch Shell had their shares slip between 4% and 5%.

-As the World Health Organization declared coronavirus to be a global pandemic, investors have become quite sceptical about the stability of the worldwide economy.
+World Health Organization declared coronavirus to be a global pandemic.
+Moved investors to become quite sceptical about the worldwide economy’s stability.
 And the US Dow Jones index sink into the bear market territory.

 As the world continues to fight the pandemic, the FTSE 250 has also slipped down to 6.1%.
-Some of the companies that have been affected include British American Tobacco, HSBC Holdings, Lloyds Banking Group, and Taylor Wimpey.
+Affected Firms includes British American Tobacco, HSBC Holdings.
+Also, Lloyds Banking Group, and Taylor Wimpey among others.

-Although the blue-chip index has been down with hundreds of points, the index has been able to recover losses at some point.
-Some of the beneficiaries of this recovery include companies such as Morrison Supermarkets PLC.
+Although the blue-chip index has been down with hundreds of points.
+The index has been able to recover losses at some point.
+Beneficiaries of this recovery include companies such as Morrison Supermarkets PLC.

-However, industries such as the travel and currency market sectors continue to suffer misery due to the imposed measures and regulations to curb the pandemic.
+Yet, industries such as the travel and currency market continue to suffer misery.
+Because of the imposed measures and regulations to curb the pandemic.

 Is Now the Right Time to Trade FTSE 100 Shares?